Advocacy

 Call your Representative and Senators in Congress today:

-Oppose cuts to clean energy funding in the Inflation Reduction Act and the Infrastructure Investments and Jobs Act.
+Oppose cuts to clean energy funding in the Inflation Reduction Act.

-The Inflation Reduction Act (IRA) and the Infrastructure Investment and Jobs Act (IIJA) are the most significant investments by the federal government ever made to combat climate change.
-Hundreds of billions of dollars were appropriated by Congress in 2021 and 2022 to support the transition to a clean energy economy.
-This included everything from tax credits for electric vehicles and rebates for home energy efficiency upgrades to grants for major industrial clean energy projects.
+The Inflation Reduction Act (IRA) of 2022 is the most significant investment ever made by the federal government to combat climate change.
+Hundreds of billions of dollars (to be spent over a ten-year period) were appropriated by Congress to support the transition to a clean energy economy.
+This included everything from tax credits for rooftop solar, to rebates for home energy efficiency upgrades, to grants for major industrial clean energy projects.

 Here are links to two excellent articles (first and second) from Citizens’ Climate Lobby focused on the tremendous positive impact the IRA has already had.
 Note that the largest investments have been in “red” states, creating hundreds of thousands of jobs.
 Here is a link from E2.org with information on IRA funding by Congressional District.

-So, we are asking you to please take a couple of minutes to call your representative in the House and your two senators.
-You can find their numbers by simply putting their names into your web browser.
-Their websites will list contact numbers.
+So, we are asking you to please take a couple of minutes to call and/or email your representative in the House and your two senators.
+You can find their numbers and other contact information by simply putting their names into your web browser.
 It is okay to call either their national offices or their district/state offices.
 Many House District maps were redrawn after the 2020 census.
 You can find who your House Member is by zip code at this link.

-This is an all-hands-on-deck moment.
-Please make the calls today!!
+Please make the calls and emails today!!
 Thank you!!

 Guiding Principles for Public Policy Advocacy